Skip to main content

 Nextflow is a workflow engine that lets you write scalable, reproducible pipelines.
 On ASU Supercomputers, Nextflow submits each process as a sbatch job to the scheduler.

 Run the main Nextflow job with minimal resources and a long walltime.
-It acts as a lightweight controller that submits and monitors child jobs, which should be short and right-sized to work in your favor under fairshare scheduling.
+It acts as a lightweight controller that submits and monitors child jobs.
+Child jobs should be short and right-sized, which improves your queue priority under fairshare scheduling.
+If your workload is pure CPU-based, please consider using Phoenix instead of Sol, as Phoenix has more public CPU nodes and has been optimized for Nextflow workloads.

 #!/bin/bash